 Tests and procedures used to diagnose acute liver failure include:

 - Blood tests.
-Blood tests to determine how well your liver is functioning may include the prothrombin time test, which measures how long it takes your blood to clot.
-With acute liver failure, blood won't clot as quickly as it should.
+Blood tests are done to determine how well your liver works.
+A prothrombin time test measures how long it takes your blood to clot.
+With acute liver failure, blood doesn't clot as quickly as it should.

 - Bernal W, et al. Acute liver failure.
 New England Journal of Medicine.
 2013;369:2525.